maggiedelano/digital-garden/_notes/My Workflows/Weekly Review.md

 	- Complete project review on OmniFocus and choose items to focus on for the coming week
 	- Choose my top three priorities for the upcoming week
 	- Update daily plan [Roam42 SmartBlock](https://github.com/roamhacker/SmartBlocks) with top three priorities and upcoming deadlines [^2]
-	- Assign tasks to specific days (optional)
+	- Assign tasks to specific days

 ## Template
 I have written out the tasks listed above as a set of to dos in [[Roam Research]].
 I then copied and pasted the tasks into a [Keyboard Maestro](https://www.keyboardmaestro.com/main/) shortcut that I can trigger by typing `rmwk`.[^4] I nest each Weekly Review under the current date on the Weekly Review page so I can easily go back and look at past reviews.
 I also block reference the Plus, Minus, Next exercise prompts so I can see the responses to the prompts over time.